 With cyber attacks, data breaches and leakage of confidential information on the rise, companies are prioritizing information security more than ever before.
-That is why cybersecurity professionals are in great demand in both private and public sector organizations.
+That is why cybersecurity professionals including an Information Security Analysts are in great demand in both private and public sector organizations.

 According to a report by The Bureau of Labor Statistics (BLS), employment growth in the field of information security analysis from 2016 to 2026 will see a 28% rise.

 A cybersecurity information security analyst is a person that investigates and analyzes an organization’s IT infrastructure and checks its design, implementation approach, and maintenance-related tasks for any weaknesses that may constitute a threat.

 Such analysts also review regulatory security requirements, as well as the security requirements of your organization and provide their expertise in implementing and improving your existing information security defense system.

 A cybersecurity consultant will know your network from the inside-out, they will also monitor any anomaly or abnormal behavior within the network.
 If there is a network breach, they will implement all necessary procedures to safeguard your confidential business data.